-Your choice Your reasons for making this choice ☐ I want to stop drinking. ☐ I want to cut down. ☐ I'm not sure yet.
+Your choice Your reasons for making this choice

+I want to stop drinking.

+I want to cut down.

+I'm not sure yet.

 I don't want to make any changes right now.

-If you want to change, what do you want to try? this booklet, you might already have a clear by, you can skip to page 38 to fill out a brief plan If you're not yet sure which option(s) you make that choice. you want to try, the next few pages will help er about changing your drinking is that you have does not work for you.
-What matters most is well for your life.
-Decide who-if anyone-you want to talk with to help you decide your drinking, so you can find suppor you sort things out.
-It should be some could be someone you know, like a fa provider or nurse, or your pastor, rab but who you are comfortable talking to about t.
-Talking with someone who you trust can help cone who is optimistic and has faith in you.
-It amily member, a friend, your health care bi, or other spiritual leader.
-Or it might be selor, a peer at a support meeting, or a clinician (EAP).
-Look back at your ideas for who to ta your conversation(s) here: lk with on page 10.
-Then write down notes from
+If you want to change, what do you want to try?

+After going through Parts 1 and 2 of this booklet, you might already have a clear idea of what you want to try first.
+If so, you can skip to page 38 to fill out a brief plan for your next steps.

+If you're not yet sure which option(s) you want to try, the next few pages will help you make that choice.

+The most important thing to remember about changing your drinking is that you have other options if the first thing you try does not work for you.
+What matters most is that you find an approach that works well for your life.

+Decide who-if anyone-you want to talk with to help you decide

+An important next step is to think about who you are comfortable talking to about your drinking, so you can find support.
+Talking with someone who you trust can help you sort things out.
+It should be someone who is optimistic and has faith in you.
+It could be someone you know, like a family member, a friend, your health care provider or nurse, or your pastor, rabbi, or other spiritual leader.
+Or it might be someone you don't know, like a counselor, a peer at a support meeting, or a clinician at an employee assistance program (EAP).

+Look back at your ideas for who to talk with on page 10.
+Then write down notes from your conversation(s) here: